-With over a billion drinks sold everyday, Coca Cola is surely the one of the most loved brand in the world.
-But it also committed one of biggest marketing blunder of all time.
-In in late 1970s and early 1980s it was evident that Pepsi had better marketing campaigns planned to win the first position from Coca Cola.
+With over a billion drinks sold every day, Coca Cola is surely one of the most loved brands in the world.
+But it also committed one of the biggest marketing blunders of all time.
+In the late 1970s and early 1980s, it was evident that Pepsi had better marketing campaigns planned to win the first position from Coca Cola.
 Many successful campaigns like “Pepsi Challenge” and “Pepsi Generation” made it clear that people preferred Pepsi’s taste over Coca Cola.
-Hence Coca Cola, instead of modifying their marketing strategies, saw the only solution to this problem as introduction of the ‘New Coke’ with better and improved taste.
+Hence Coca Cola, instead of modifying their marketing strategies, saw the only solution to this problem as the introduction of the ‘New Coke’ with better and improved taste.

 By launching New Coke, Coca-Cola contradicted its previous marketing efforts where it spent more than 50 years to attach an emotion (happiness) to their original product.
 This being the only reason the new coke was boycotted and the company was left with no option but to bring back the original product.